Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Physical Consequences and Experimental Signatures

 \section{Physical Consequences and Experimental Signatures}

-The lower bound \(\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{C})\ge 1\) imposes fundamental structural constraints on the synthetic gauge architecture of SOC BECs.
-These manifest as irreducible couplings between the external (momentum) and internal (phase) degrees of freedom.
+The three-level non-reducibility structure of Theorem \ref{thm:main} imposes fundamental structural constraints on the synthetic gauge architecture of SOC BECs.
+These manifest as irreducible couplings between the external (momentum) and internal (phase) degrees of freedom: the Riemannian holonomy of $g_M$ satisfies $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{LC})\geq 1$ at every point, and the torsion-connection holonomy satisfies the same bound for every non-Bismut torsion representative on an open subset.